sberdevices/vps-sdk-ios/README.md

 ### RealityKit

-Using realitykit is similar to using scenekit.
-Instead of using `func renderer(_ renderer: SCNSceneRenderer, updateAtTime time: TimeInterval)` you need to use `func session(_ session: ARSession, didUpdate frame: ARFrame)` using ARSessionDelegate for call call the method `vps?.frameUpdated()` each frame
+Using RealityKit is similar to using SceneKit.
+Instead of using `func renderer(_ renderer: SCNSceneRenderer, updateAtTime time: TimeInterval)` you need to use `func session(_ session: ARSession, didUpdate frame: ARFrame)` using ARSessionDelegate for call call the method `vps?.frameUpdated()` each frame.

 ```swift
 func session(_ session: ARSession, didUpdate frame: ARFrame) {